Terrence Romeo: World Tour Final

-The international basketball body named the GlobalPort scorer as the number one 3x3 player outside of Europe, Americas, and Qatar, and therefore earned his team a slot in the All-Star exhibition.
+Romeo placed 11th overall in terms of scoring output out of the 290 players that participated in that year's edition of the 3×3 World Tour.
+The international basketball body named Romeo as the top 3x3 player outside of Europe, Americas, and Qatar.
+This earned his team a spot in the All-Star exhibition.
 He is ranked number one in the Philippines.